energychain/StromDAO-BusinessObject/README.md

 - NODE JS Version 7.9 ( https://nodejs.org/en/ )
 - Internet connection to our Blockchain nodes and JSON RPC Interfaces

+## Demo Case
+There is a Mock-Up Demo available to illustrate energy delivery handling, billing and other use cases on: https://github.com/energychain/BusinessObject-Demo

 ## Quick Start

 ### Install via npm: